oDaruma/networkLLM/networkLLM.md

 ## **Timeline (36 Months)**
 * **Year 1:** Develop the tokenization framework, establish baselines, and train the initial LLM classifier.
 * **Year 2:** Implement RFC-RAG grounding, self-supervised anomaly detection with narrative translation, and the fuzzing harness.
-* **Year 3:** Integrate into SOC tools, evaluate narrative outputs with analysts, and complete the thesis.
+* **Year 3:** Integrate into SOC tools within a tiered defense architecture, evaluate narrative outputs with analysts, and complete the thesis.

 ---